mike-shields-dev/e-commerce/README.md

 This pattern abstracts related application state and business logic away from within UI components, making the application's development and file structure easier to navigate and reason about.

-It made the codebase more modular, enabling state and business logic reuse across all of the UI components no matter how nested these components were, reducing the need for prop-drilling.
+It makes the codebase more modular, enabling state and business logic reuse across all of the UI components no matter how nested these components were, reducing the need for prop-drilling.

+The use of reducers also encourages immutable state updates by updating state object by copying.
+This helps to ensure that state remains consistent and a reliable single source of truth, reducing the likelihood of side effects and unintentional bugs that can happen as a result of direct state mutation.

 ### Serverless Functions

-This project was also my first introduction to the concept of serverless functions and I learned how they enable small pieces of business logic to be hosted by a service provider, taking away the need to set up a full server environment and handle all the extra concerns that come with along with that such as security and scaling.
+This project was also my first introduction to the concept of serverless functions and I learned how they enable small pieces of business logic to be hosted by a service provider or vendor, taking away the overhead of setting up a full server environment and having to deal with all the extra concerns that come with along with that such as managing infrastructure, security, bandwidth, scaling and maintenance.

 ### Styled Components

 I learned how styled-components along with global CSS, can be used as an alternative way to style UI components.
-They provide a way to scope CSS styles to specific components and support nested styles similar to SASS, which can eliminate the need to apply class names to every element within a component and eliminate the need for the BEM naming convention.
+They provide a way to scope CSS styles to specific components and support nested styles similar to SASS, which can eliminate the need to apply class names to every element within a component and the need for naming conventions such as BEM.

-### Further Development